(Photo: Rye Light by Tin Can Knits // Courtesy of Tin Can Knits)

 This is the class you want if you have ever made a pair of socks and been disappointed with how they fit… or if you want to make socks for someone who has different size feet, or has other fitting issues (think extra-wide feet, super-narrow feet, or high arches).
 Learn how to rethink sock patterns and modify them for any foot!
 Deb Romero is a guest instructor who will be joining us from Wichita, Kansas.

-- Class fee: $60 (includes all handouts; materials purchased through Stilly River Yarns are eligible for a 20% discount).
-Please note: classes with guest instructors are not eligible for our pay-what-you can program, though we may be able to offer you financial assistance through our Community Crafters' Fund.
+- Class fee: $75 (includes all handouts; materials purchased through Stilly River Yarns are eligible for a 20% discount).
+Please note: we may be able to offer you financial assistance through our Community Crafters' Fund.
+Please send us an email at Lindsey@stillyriveryarns.com; any inquiries remain confidential.

 - Prerequisites: must understand top down sock construction/sock terminology and have knitted at least one pair of socks; must be comfortable with using the needle configuration you’re planning on using in class (double points, magic loop, 9” needle, 2 circulars)